Last updated: 23-05-2024. From web page: Council Constitution.

 10. avoid discrimination or perceived discrimination on the basis of nationality or other cause contrary to the any of the Council’s policies.

-6. The Procurement Team (or procuring officer in respect of procurements under the Low Value Transaction Procedure) must obtain clarification or explanation from suppliers who submit tenders or quotes which appear abnormally low and may reject a tender or quote if the evidence supplied is not satisfactory to justify the low tender or quote.
+6. The Procurement Team (or procuring officer in respect of procurements under the Low and Medium Value Transaction Procedure) must obtain clarification or explanation from suppliers who submit tenders or quotes which appear abnormally low and may reject a tender or quote if the evidence supplied is not satisfactory to justify the low tender or quote.

 7. The results of the evaluation process must be recorded in writing.